rvanmaanen/rvanmaanen.github.io/_posts/2020-04-17-Azure-DevOps-Yml-DotNetCore-Pipeline-CodeCoverage-SonarSource-Multiple-Test-Projects.md

 # Improvements on pipeline from previous blogpost
 * ReportGenerator used to create a single truth that is used by both SonarCloud and Azure DevOps.
 I would love to see both SonarCloud and Azure DevOps being able to deal with multiple test/coverage files, but currently this appears to be the best solution.
 * No more Coverlet.runsettings file needed to set Coverlet output to OpenCover.
+* No longer generating HTML dashboards with ReportGenerator (standard PublishCodeCoverageResults works fine now).
+So no more need of `HtmlInline_AzurePipelines` parameter or  `disable.coverage.autogenerate` variable.
 * New pipeline uses SonarCloud instead of SonarQube.
 Be aware, this requires a different extension in Azure DevOps:

 ![Extensions for both SonarQube and SonarCloud]({{ "/assets/code_coverage_followup/sonarplugins.png" | absolute_url }})